-Based on the evidence on the record, the Commission concludes that, pursuant to N.C.
-Gen. Stat. § 62-133.14(b)(1), DEP is allowed to recover in the annual JAAR the financing and depreciation costs associated with the acquisition costs of the Joint Units on a levelized basis in the amount of \$56.265 million annually, and the annual amount of \$8.472 million of financing and operating costs associated with acquisition costs that are not levelized.
-To the extent the costs underlying these amounts are acquisition costs, such costs are deemed reasonable and prudent under N.C.
-Gen. Stat. § 62-133.14(b)(1).
-The

-Commission further finds it reasonable for the Company to recover the remainder of these estimated costs during the rate period, subject to true-up through the Joint Agency Asset RRF.
+Based on the evidence, the Commission concludes that pursuant to N.C.G.S. § 62-133.14(b)(1), DEP is allowed to recover the following costs in this annual JAAR proceeding: (1) the financing and depreciation costs associated with the acquisition costs of the Joint Units on a levelized basis in the amount of \$56.044 million annually and (2) the annual non-levelized amount of \$7.769 million of financing and operating costs associated with acquisition costs.
+To the extent the costs underlying these amounts are acquisition costs, such costs are deemed reasonable and prudent under N.C.G.S. § 62-133.14(b)(1).
+The Commission further finds it reasonable for the Company to recover the remainder of these estimated costs during the rate period, subject to true-up through the Joint Agency Asset RRF.